ilyaizen/habistat/README.md

 ## 💾 Prompts

 I want to create a habit tracking web application called Habistat.
 The webapp should be responsive and have a beautiful and modern UI, which is minimalistic and has proper components, a proper color palette, and so on.

+I already essentially finished implementing the following:

+The basic frontpage with a visible-on-scroll 'More info' drawer button that has the app information copy from the README.md.
+The layout has a header and footer.

 Here's what I want to implement:

 1. Dashboard:
    - I want to display a summary of the user's habits and progress.